Available in Nexus Repository OSS and Nexus Repository Pro

 In order to keep the heap usage in check it is recommended that you schedule an "optimize indexes" task to run weekly.
 A number of other maintenance tasks should also be scheduled for production deployments.

-Setting up scheduled tasks adapted to your usage of Nexus is an important first step when setting up a Nexus instance.
-Go through the list of task types and consider your usage patterns of Nexus.
+Setting up scheduled tasks adapted to your usage of the repository manager is an important first step.
+Go through the list of task types and consider your usage patterns of the repository manager.
 Also update your scheduled tasks when changing your usage.
 E.g., if you start to regularly deploy snapshots by introducing continuous integration server builds with deployment.